2020-07-10

 Bryling gives full support to my plan.
 I ask her to drop by the palace in a little while.

 Thane Erikur is very haughty.
 He makes no secret of disliking Jarl Elisif even more than previously, as well as holding me for a complete nothingness.
-So I make it look like I was just sent to him as an errand girl to ask him to come to the palace for an important meeting where General Tullius will also attend.
+So I make it look like I was just sent to him as an errand girl to ask him to come to the palace for an important meeting which General Tullius will also attend.
 Erikur rises no objections, just mumbles how the current administration of Haafingar can't get anything done without him.

-Melaran, the High Elf who is Erikur's magical bodyguard is also coming with us.
+Melaran, the High Elf who is Erikur's magical bodyguard, is also coming with us.

 This suits me fine.
 We'll need to get rid of both of them anyway.
 Even though no friend of thalmors, Erikur holds himself for the smartest person in the city if not in the world, and therefore would be sure to bore us to death with his stupid ideas presented with supreme confidence.
 Therefore we need him out of the way.
 He has no influence anyway, just a lot of money and a planet-sized ego.